m-raffo/Stealth-Game/docs/item.js.md

 <a name="new_Item_new"></a>

-### new Item(name, x, y, imagePath, width, height)
+### new Item(name, x, y, image, width, height)
 The constructor for an item object.
 Items are things in the world that the  player will interact with, but are smaller than rooms or sections.

 | Param | Type | Description |